karunakarrao/DevOps/Docker/Docker-notes.md

  	Unix Socket: this will only listens with in the same machine.
 	TCP Socket: this will enable you to communicate with remote machines.

-Note: In normal situations when the docker daemon crashed, it will takedown all the containers which are running. to avoid this behaviour we can configure the system. this methord is called as `LIVE RESTORE`. we just need to add one line in the docker configuration file (`/etc/docker/daemon.json`) as below and restart the docker service using `$ systemctl restart docker.service` command.

 ```
 {
 "debug": true,